NeckersBOX/jeex/README.md

 ### Plugin
 **Jeex plugins**, as said previously, are _built-in_, i.e. they are internal of program's code.
-There are not possible adding dynamics plugins ( unless you create a plugin to allow this function ;-) ).
+There are not possible adding dynamics plugins ( unless you create a plugin to allow this function :wink: ).

 By the way, inside the sources you can find **examples plugins** to understand, in easy way, as Jeex gived tools to access to internal components without editing its internal code.